Recycling and Sustainability in Australian Hospitals

-Have you ever wondered what happens to items including empty IV bags, antibiotic vial lids, graduated medicine cups (pill cups) or syringe paper covers after you dispose of them?
+Have you ever wondered what happens to items like empty IV bags, antibiotic vial lids, graduated medicine cups (pill cups) or syringe paper covers after you dispose of them?

 Improper disposal can greatly affect the health of the planet by either adding to landfill or, at the least, to labour, by those who work to separate general waste from recyclable items.

-My worries are valid: healthcare services contribute to 7% of Australia’s carbon emissions, with hospitals alone producing half of this figure, according to Associate Professor at the University of Sydney’s School of Public Health, Forbes McGain (McGain 2018).
+My worries are valid: healthcare services contribute to 7% of Australia’s carbon emissions, with hospitals alone producing half of this figure, according to Associate Professor at the University of Sydney’s School of Public Health, Forbes McGain (2018).

 The environment and human health are linked because we require healthy air, soil, water and light to survive.
 For example, plants grow and feed us; we drink and use water throughout our days; we commute on the roads/land, and we breathe the air.